 Maghull High School is committed to taking all reasonable steps to ensure the safety, health and wellbeing of all pupils at the school.
 If staff have concerns regarding possible abuse of a child whether it relates to ill-treatment, neglect or any other form of abuse or appears at risk of abuse, they will, in the best interests of the child, follow the procedures laid down by the Safeguarding Board.
-A full version of the school’s Safeguarding Policy is available on this webpage.
+A full version of the school’s Safeguarding Policy is available at this link.

 Keeping Children Safe in Education